US STOCKS-Wall St rises; S&P 500 set for best year since 1997

 The Dow Jones industrial average rose 49.36 points or 0.30 percent, to 16,553.65.
 The S&P 500 gained 5.27 points or 0.29 percent, to 1,846.34.
 The Nasdaq Composite added 17.09 points or 0.41 percent, to 4,171.29.

-Twitter Inc appeared to turn the corner on its steep two-day losing streak, posting gains of 6.7 percent to $64.58 at midday.
+Twitter Inc appeared to turn the corner on its steep two-day losing streak, posting gains of 4.3 percent to $63.17 by the afternoon.
 The stock's price had tumbled 17 percent between Thursday and Monday.
+Twitter was the third most traded New York Stock Exchange-listed company.

-Hertz Global Holdings Inc surged 7.7 percent to $27.91 after the company said it had adopted a one-year shareholder rights plan in response to "unusual and substantial activity" it has observed in its shares.
-Hertz was among the most actively traded New York Stock Exchange-listed companies by midday.
+Hertz Global Holdings Inc surged 9 percent to $28.23 after the company said it had adopted a one-year shareholder rights plan in response to "unusual and substantial activity" it has observed in its shares.
+Hertz was the second most actively traded New York Stock Exchange-listed company by the afternoon, behind only Bank of America.